 Mode LLC utilizes a dynamic transportation management platform that integrates best in class third party technologies to manage its business.
-This platform includes an execution system that provides multi-modal solutions, visibility to status of shipments, facilitation of customer billing, and a robust portal that allows exchange of information about loads, capacity, and event status information between transportation providers and our end customers.
+This platform includes an execution system that provides multi-modal solutions, visibility to status of shipments, facilitation of customer billing, and a robust portal that allows exchange of information about loads, capacity, and event status information between transportation providers and our customers.
 Additionally Mode LLC's platform consists of components that allow for optimization of our customer's order process, management of our diverse carrier base, and robust analytics and business intelligence solutions that allow our customers to better understand outcomes and opportunities within their supply chain.
-Throughout our platform we leverage flexible integrations to provide connectivity between our technology components along with available touch points across our thousands of trading partners ranging from customers to major rail carriers to numerous trucking partners.
-This provides a robust and scalable technological solution that can meet the needs of a growing transportation network.
+This platform provides a robust and scalable technological solution that can meet the needs of a growing transportation network.